roengle/VexInfo/README.md

 ### Setting up

 To set up this program for use, make sure to have Java 1.7.x or above.
 Clone into the repository.
-In the `src` folder, create a `.java` file and put the following code in:
+In the `src` folder, create a file named `Constants.java` and put the following code in.

 ```
 public interface Constants {